Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

 3. Cleaning a toilet can be a light exercise.

-Higher values in cleaning a toilet than physical benefits
+Higher values in cleaning the toilet than physical benefits - attract wealth luck

-What the Japanese really appreciate in cleaning a toilet is that it will polish our spirit as well.
+What the Japanese really appreciate in cleaning the toilet is that it will polish our spirit as well.

-Do you remember that in the Ghibli movie “Spirited Away,” Sen needs to wash a super-stinky god, and she willingly does?
+Do you remember that in the Ghibli movie “Spirited Away,” Sen needs to wash a super-stinky god, and she works hard?

-These are the celebrities who cleaned a toilet regularly or appreciated cleaning a toilet:
+These are the celebrities who cleaned the toilet regularly or appreciated cleaning the toilet:

 1. Soichiro Honda (Founder of Honda Motor)